Alberta family lawyer offering a simpler, friendlier way to divorce

 Meta Will Block All News Stories On Facebook And Instagram In Canada After New Law Demands Payment To Publishers

-Meta will block access to news articles for all Facebook and Instagram users in Canada after the country passed a new law, the Online News Act, which would force internet companies to pay news publishers for their content.
+Topline Meta will block access to news articles for all Facebook and Instagram users in Canada after the country passed a new law, the Online News Act, which would force internet companies to pay news publishers for their content.
+Meta will block news availability in Canada following a law that will force companies like it […]

 Continue Reading